Jasmine Keating

 • Social class identity and class mobility

-• Big life transitions and existential questions - including purpose, capitalism and systems of power
+• Life’s big questions (including purpose, capitalism and systems of power

 Training, qualifications & experience